ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-W2,3 and 12 specifically commented that the lack of interface clutter due to the way AB Components store variations and the ability to reuse prompts using the automatically generated Variation Buttons meant that they could create, revise and evaluate a larger number of variations with ABScribe.
-W12 noted that storing variations in a linear flow is \textit{``just very clunky''}, leading to a \textit{``higher cost of keeping multiple versions''}, \textit{``more scrolling in the document''}, and \textit{``taking a longer time to find anything specific''}.
-While exploring variations with Baseline, W12 noted that: \textit{``I sort of gave up about halfway because it was taking too long to vaguely remember, \textit{oh} there was this version that I thought was good, but I wasn't able to find it because the document became so long, so I just grabbed whatever to just finish.''} \phantomsection
+W2, 3, and 12 specifically commented that the lack of interface clutter due to the way the \textit{Variation Fields}, \textit{Popup Toolbar}, and \textit{Variation Sidebar} handle \textit{variation storage} meant that they could create, revise and evaluate a larger number of variations with ABScribe.
+W12 noted that \textit{variation storage} in a linear flow is \textit{``just very clunky''}, leading to a \textit{``higher cost of keeping multiple versions''}, \textit{``more scrolling in the document''}, and \textit{``taking a longer time to find anything specific''}.
+While exploring variations with Baseline, W12 noted that: \textit{``I sort of gave up about halfway because it was taking too long to vaguely remember, \textit{oh} there was this version that I thought was good, but I wasn't able to find it because the document became so long, so I just grabbed whatever to just finish.''}